- Specifications

 - Input parameters are taken from the context and converted into a standardized format.

-- Mandatory fields are checked, missing values are replaced by defaults if necessary.
+- Mandatory fields are checked, missing values if necessary replaced by defaults.

 -